SourceCode-AI/aura/docs/source/configuration.rst

 Configuration
 =============

-Aura can be configured using two yaml files.
-The first one is the main framework configuration that configures the behaviour of the framework such as scoring system, restrictions or interpreters used to parse the source code.
+Aura can be configured using two YAML files.
+The first one is the main framework configuration that configures the behavior of the framework such as scoring system, restrictions, or interpreters used to parse the source code.
 The second file is a list of semantic signatures and patterns to look for inside the files.
 The framework is bundled with a default set of configuration files which can be found under `<repository_root>/aura/data`.

 CLI options